CCFGomes/Fitbit-Data-Analysis/README.md

-# Bellabeat Data Analysis Case Study
+# Bellabeat Data Analysis

-This repository contains the code and documentation for a data analysis case study conducted for Bellabeat, a high-tech manufacturer of health-focused products for women.
+This repository contains the code and documentation for a data analysis conducted for Bellabeat, a high-tech manufacturer of health-focused products for women.

 ## Objective

-The objective of this case study was to gain insights into consumer smart device usage patterns and provide data-driven recommendations to guide future marketing strategies for Bellabeat.
+The objective of this analysis was to gain insights into consumer smart device usage patterns and provide data-driven recommendations to guide future marketing strategies for Bellabeat.

 ## Data Analysis Process